aliyun-computenest/quickstart-harbor/docs/index.md

 ## Billing instructions

-The expenses on Hmt mainly involve：
+The expenses on Harbor mainly involve：

 - Selected vCPU and memory specifications
 - System disk type and capacity